 - Raising Awareness—We are dedicated to raising early awareness of architecture as a career option with children of all backgrounds.
 In partnership with other leaders in architecture, we launched new resources for 5-12 students and guidance counselors.

 - Data and Thought Leadership—Through publications like our annual NCARB by the Numbers report, we provide the profession with essential data on diversity and representation in the profession.
-By using this data, we can all work together to make informed decisions to advance EDI in our communities.
+By using this data, we can all work together to make informed decisions to advance DEI in our communities.